-- Pokémon Chronicles, a Spin-Off of the Pokémon anime centering around characters that had been Put on a Bus, including Misty, Tracey, Richie, and various One Shot Characters.
+- Pokémon Chronicles, a Spin-Off of the Pokémon anime that centered around characters that had been Put on a Bus by that point in the series (including Misty, Tracey, Richie), in addition to various One Shot Characters.

 - The various gaiden manga series for Fist of the North Star are these, with different miniseries for Raoh, Toki, Rei, Jagi, and Juza, currently.

-- Watchmen was originally supposed to star a team of Charlton Comics superheroes, though that plan was cancelled when it was decided to integrate said characters into the DC Universe at large.
+- Watchmen was originally supposed to star a team of Charlton Comics superheroes, though that plan was cancelled when it was decided to integrate said characters into The DCU at large.

 - Marvel Comics' The Defenders, for most of its versions.

 - DC Comics' The Outsiders too.

 - DC's Gotham Central focuses on the Gotham City Police Department with only cameo appearances by Batman, The Joker, etc.

 - Archie's Sonic Universe, which focuses on anyone not named Sonic the Hedgehog (and even then, he can take center stage!) and allows for storylines that can't be fit into the main comic to be addressed.

 - Transformers: More than Meets the Eye follows the exploits of G1 characters who have been underused or relegated to the background in most continuities.